rhevorn/shape/docs/ARCHITECTURE.md

 # Architecture and Behavioral Decisions

-This document is the implementation contract for v0.1.
+This document records the current pre-v1 implementation contract.
 It should change only with an intentional API or behavior decision.

 ## Public shape